 The modern, two-story house can accommodate up to eight people.
 It has four furnished bedrooms including one full bed and six twin beds, two bathrooms with bathtubs, a living room, dining room, and a fully equipped kitchen.
 There is a front porch and back patio with a built-in fireplace and picnic table.
 Limited dishes, pots and pans are included.

-Electricity and hot water are provided, but the unit does not have air conditioning, a phone or television.
-Campers are expected to bring their own bed linens, pillows, towels, flashlight, food, dish detergent, laundry detergent, a first aid kit and trash bags.
+Electricity and hot water are provided, but the unit does not have a washer or dryer, air conditioning, a phone or television.
+Campers are expected to bring their own bed linens, pillows, towels, flashlight, food, dish detergent, a first aid kit and trash bags.
 For outside enjoyment, visitors can bring lawn furniture, firewood for the fireplace and charcoal for the grill.